-MARKET PRICE OF OUR COMMON STOCK AND WARRANTS AND DIVIDEND INFORMATION
+MARKET PRICE OF OUR COMMON STOCK AND DIVIDEND INFORMATION

-Market Price of Embark's Common Stock and Warrants
+Market Price of Embark's Class A Common Stock

-Trading of Embark's Class A common stock and warrants began on the Nasdaq on November 11, 2021, under the ticker symbol "EMBK" for Class A common stock and "EMBKW" for the warrants.
-Prior to the Business Combination and transfer to Nasdaq, the NGA Common Stock and NGA warrants traded under the ticker symbols "NGAB" and "NGAB.WS", respectively, on the Nasdaq.
-On March 21, 2022, the closing sale price of Embark's Class A common stock was \$5.59 per share and the closing price of our warrants was \$0.91 per warrant.
+Trading of Embark's Class A common stock began on Nasdaq on November 11, 2021, under the ticker symbol "EMBK" for Class A common stock.
+On May 27, 2022, the closing sale price of Embark's Class A common stock was \$1.50 per share.